modelica/Modelica-Compliance/README.md

 ## Library Structure

 The compliance library uses a package hierarchy to divide the test cases into suitable categories, as defined by the table below.
-References are for the Modelica 3.3 specification (since I haven’tseen the mythical 3.2rev2).
+References are for the Modelica 3.6 specification.
 Section references in the table uses intervals and wildcards, where 1.2-1.4 means from section 1.2 to 1.4 and 1.1.\* means section 1.1 and its subsections.
 Section references does not otherwise include subsections, so section 1.1 means only 1.1.